jphmrst/PLC/src/plc/vfp/Equality.lagda.md

 implicit, the keyword `where`, and the contents of the module indented.
 Modules may contain any sort of declaration, including other nested modules.
-Nested modules are similar to the top-level modules that constitute each chapter of this book, save that the body of a top-level module need not be indented.
+Nested modules are similar to the top-level modules that constitute each section of this book, save that the body of a top-level module need not be indented.
 Opening the module makes all of the definitions available in the current environment.